rreeves8/ImageClassifierAI/README.md

   GUI for displaying the image and the AI's guess at what number it is

+This code is no where near optimized or at best coding practices yet

 Credit:
   https://github.com/turkdogan/mnist-data-reader I copied his mnist data reader classes to interpolate the data